 - Wage and tax statements (W-2, 1099, 1040)

 - Employment records

 - Rental receipts

 - Records of honorable U.S. military service, employment with U.S. Government or certain intergovernmental international organizations; or as a dependent, unmarried child and member of the household of a parent in such service or employment (except where indicated)

 - Seaman’s book/records.

-> - S. passport stamps may be considered a part of the evidence submitted, but should not be the sole documentary evidence.
-Drivers’ licenses do notconstitute evidence of physical presence.
+- Note: Passport stamps may be considered a part of the evidence submitted, but should not be the sole documentary evidence.
+Drivers’ licenses do not constitute evidence of physical presence.